AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 ---
-title: Use geo-location services
+title: Use geolocation services
-description: Learn how to use the Places geo-location service in your mobile app.
+description: Learn how to use the Places geolocation service in your mobile app.
 hide: yes
 ---
-# Use geo-location services
+# Use geolocation services

 Learn how to use geo-location service in your app.